chainguard-dev/platform-examples/README.md

 - [Jira Issuer Opener](./jira-issue-opener/) - opens an issue in Jira when a policy is violated
 - [GCR Image Copier](./image-copy-gcr/) - copies images to Google Container Registry when an image is pushed to cgr.dev
 - [ECR Image Copier](./image-copy-ecr/) - copies images to Amazon Elastic Container Registry when an image is pushed to cgr.dev
+- [AWS Auth Example](./aws-auth/) - demonstrates configuration of an AWS assumable Chainguard identity, as well as calling the Chainguard API from a Lambda function

 > [!NOTE]
 > These examples are intended to be used as a reference for building your own Chainguard platform integrations.